The Veterinary Cat Clinic

 Emma Bamelis, veterinary receptionist

 Emma joined The Cat Clinic in the summer of 2013.
 Emma previously worked as a Veterinary Receptionist in Qatar in the Middle East where she re-homed four stray dogs and brought them back with her to the UK.
-She currently has two Saluki crossbreeds, Suzi and Winter, and her parents adopted the other two.
 As well as helping the stray dogs, she also helped with a TNR (Trap Neuter Release) programme for many stray cats in her compound as well as fundraising and volunteering for the animal charities in the country.
-Previous to working abroad, Emma worked for the SSPCA Rehoming Centre in Balerno and attended Edinburgh’s Telford College and completed part of her Veterinary Nursing training.
 Emma has always had a love for animals, especially for the less fortunate ones.
+She lives in Edinburgh with her husband, two daughters and her dog Chloe who has recently joined the family.

 Picture of Rebekah